Wormwood Scrubs 1966

-The three crooks then reversed rapidly down a side street and pulled out onto Wulfstan Street, before driving away at a speed to dump the car in a lock up garage under a railway arch at Vauxhall.
+The three crooks then reversed rapidly down a side street and pulled out onto Wulfstan Street, before driving away at a speed to dump the car in a lock-up garage under a railway arch in Vauxhall.
 All three were then wanted for the murders, with Duddy making his way to Glasgow.
 John Witney meanwhile went to his own house in Fernhead Road, Maida Vale where he was soon arrested.
-Roberts maenwhile checked into the Russell Hotel under an assumed name, giving him time to buy some camping equipment before making his way to Epping Forest, in the East End of London.
+Roberts meanwhile checked into the Russell Hotel under an assumed name, giving him time to buy some camping equipment before making his way to Epping Forest, in the East End of London.

-It would take another three months of rough living before Roberts, whom had become Britain's most wanted man, was finally spotted by a young schoolboy near Thorley Wood, Bishop’s Stortford in Hertfordshire.
+It would take another three months of rough living before Roberts, who had become Britain's most wanted man, was finally spotted by a young schoolboy near Thorley Wood, Bishop’s Stortford in Hertfordshire.
 Roberts was finally arrested for the murders.
-Convicted of three murders, Roberts was sentenced by Mr Justice Glyn-Jonesto to life imprisonment for at least 30 years.
+Convicted of three murders, Roberts was sentenced by Mr Justice Glyn-Jones to life imprisonment to serve at least thirty years.
 He added: "I think it likely that no Home Secretary, regarding the enormity of your crimes, will ever think fit to show mercy by releasing you."

-John Duddy died whilst still in jail.
+John Duddy died while still in jail.
 Jack Witney, was murdered after his release in 1999.